clarify/pyclarify/README.md

 - [Pattern Recognition tutorial](https://colab.research.google.com/github/clarify/data-science-tutorials/blob/main/tutorials/Pattern%20Recognition.ipynb)
 - [Google Cloud Hosting tutorial](https://colab.research.google.com/github/clarify/data-science-tutorials/blob/main/tutorials/Google%20Cloud%20Hosting.ipynb)

+# Prerequisites

+In order to start using the Python SDK, you need

+- To know a bit of Python.
+For a refresher, see the [Official Python tutorial](https://docs.python.org/tutorial/).
+- Python3 (>= 3.7) and pip.
+- Credentials from a Clarify integration.
+See the [introduction notebook](https://colab.research.google.com/github/clarify/data-science-tutorials/blob/main/tutorials/Introduction.ipynb) for a complete introduction.

 # Install and import PyClarify

+To install this package:

 > $ pip install pyclarify
+>
 > import pyclarify

-# Prerequisites

-- You'll need to know a bit of Python.
-For a refresher, see the [Python tutoria](https://docs.python.org/tutorial/).

-- You'll need your Clarify credentials.

 # Interact with Clarify